CutieJi/my-section/README.md

 # Rogue Vandals

-Welcome to **RogueVandals WebHub**, a platform dedicated to creating a sportsmanship for gaming enthusiasts.
+Welcome to **BSCS1A WebHub**, a platform dedicated to creating a sportsmanship for gaming enthusiasts.
 This project focuses on building a friendship, minimalistic website for an esports community.

 ## Features
 - **Landing Page**: Highlighting profile info and application recruitment.